 The Twin Cities Marathon is in October.
 In Minnesota, that usually means highs in the 50s and 60s.
 This year’s marathon was in the mid-60s at the start.
 We all knew we were in trouble.

 The Chicago Marathon was the same day and was canceled mid-run due to the heat.
+We had high temps in the 80s and 90s.
+NOT what I had trained for.

 11. 2008 Twin Cities Marathon (4:48 finish)